Actually religion and science

 2. NO COMPARISON NEEDED!

-Indeed scientific evidence or theory should never affect the basis of our faith.
+But, in any case, scientific evidence or theory should never affect the basis of our faith.
+Faith can certainly ‘stand on its own two feet’.
+Absolutely!
 As far as I am concerned, the existence of God can be proven, beyond reasonable doubt, by any person who is willing to truly ‘evaluate the possibility‘.
 That is by putting faith to the test.
-I am sure that the presence of God, ‘within his Church‘ and ‘our individual lives‘, can be recognised by anybody if they know how and where to look.
-(To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Essentially, as a result, science should never stand in the way of a quest for personal faith.
 On the other hand, neither should religious views impact the development of scientific theory.
 Science and religion should have their own separate paths.